-As much as a son or daughter would want to be able take of a sick loved one, we all know that sometimes health problems are just too serious to handle without the help of a professional.
+As much as a son or daughter would want to be able to take care of a sick loved one, we all know that sometimes health problems are just too serious to handle without the help of a professional.
 Debilitating strokes, early stages of dementia, Alzheimer’s disease, Parkinson's, etc. are just a few reasons why long-term care in a nursing home or other facility may be needed.

+Unfortunately, the cost of providing round-the-clock care can come at a steep price.
+It would not take long for a family to deplete their life savings quickly in the event that an unexpected health problem leaves a person unable to care for herself.
 Sadly, even if a patient planned ahead and bought long-term care insurance, it is not always enough to cover that high cost of hiring 24-hour care.
-Nor does Medicare pay for most long-terms care situations.
+Nor does Medicare pay for most long-term care situations.

 That is why North Carolina Medicaid planning lawyer, Jackie Bedard, at Carolina Family Estate Planning urges all families to explore their options for the “what-ifs.”
 In addition to private long-term care insurance, Medicare, and paying out-of-pocket, Medicaid can help bridge the coverage or cost gap that many families face.

 Because Medicaid is made available to those with a low income, a common myth is that anyone with assets would not be eligible.
 This is not always the case.
 Planning ahead and protecting your assets in certain ways can help your eligibility.
 Taking the proactive steps now to plan for Medicaid in North Carolina will ensure that the benefits kick in the moment you need them.
 Also rest assured that if the medical crisis hits before the plan is in place, help is still available.